From pros to cons and from similarities to differences, here’s everything on oil painting vs acrylic.

 Oil painting being oily in nature needs a thinner like turpentine or white spirit; while acrylics can get the work done with just water.

-Lightfastness is a property of a dye or a paint to resist the change or fade when it’s exposed to light.
+Lightfastness is the property of a dye or paints to resist change or fade when it’s exposed to light.